tinyci/ci-docs/docs/auth_config.md

 The session crypt key is the key used to encrypt and decrypt session tokens.
 **The uisvc will not boot without this set**.
-This string is presented in hexidecimal format, and being an AES key must resolve to 16, 24, or 32 bytes after being converted.
+This string is presented in hexadecimal format, and being an AES key must resolve to 16, 24, or 32 bytes after being converted.
 This script can be used to generate the key:

 ```text